 XORP is designed to support both IPv4 and IPv6.
-However, even though most of the code is written to support both, as of Release 0.5 (November 2003) only IPv4 has been tested in details.
+However, even though most of the code is written to support both, as of Release 1.0 (July 2004) majority of the testing has been limited to IPv4 only.

 Below is our initial target list of protocols and features to be supported by XORP.
 Those in bold are already implemented or supported to some degree.
 Not all of the implemented features have been tested yet.